 May 7, 2016, was to have been Yiru Sun’s wedding day.
 But two months earlier, Sun, a New York City insurance executive, called it off after refusing to sign a prenuptial agreement.
 Trouble was, she’d put down a nonrefundable deposit on a luxury hall.
 So, working with nonprofits, she threw a pre-Mother’s Day luncheon for 60 underprivileged kids and their families, none of whom she’d ever met.
 Sun, outfitted in her wedding dress, mingled and watched kids eat ice pops and have their faces painted.
 “I cannot be the princess of my wedding day,” she told the New York Post, “but I can give the kids a fairy tale.”

 Americans donate approximately 2 percent of their disposable income to charity.
 Then there are Julia Wise and Jeff Kauffman.
-Since 2008, the couple, now 31 and 30, respectively, have donated half their income to charity, a total of $585,000.
+In a little under a decade, the couple have donated half their income to charity, a total of $585,000.
 “We have what we need, so it makes sense to share with people,” Wise told today.com.
 Wise, a social worker, and Kauffman, a computer programmer, plan on passing the philanthropy bug to their daughters, two-year-old Lily and six-month-old Anna.
 “We hope [they’ll] grow up thinking this is a normal part of life,” Wise said.

 Rebekka Garvison could feel the passengers’ eyes rolling as she walked toward her seat carrying her newborn, Rylee.
 They were flying from Kalamazoo, Michigan, to Fort Rucker, Alabama, where Rebekka’s husband was stationed.
 Minutes into the flight, Rylee wailed.
 A nearby couple glared, so Rebekka moved.
 Rylee was still crying when their seatmate, Nyfesha Miller, asked if she could try holding her.
 Rylee quickly fell asleep in Miller’s arms and stayed that way throughout the flight.
 “Nyfesha Miller, you will never understand how happy this act of kindness has made my family,” Rebekka wrote on Facebook.
 “You could’ve just been irritated like everyone else, but you held Rylee the entire flight and let me get some rest and peace of mind.”